18th-century French literature: French poetry of the 18th century

 Voltaire used verse with great skill in his Poème sur le désastre de Lisbonne (Poem on the Lisbon Disaster) and in le Mondain (The Man About Town), but his poetry was in the classical school of the 17th century.
 Only a few French poets of the 18th century have an enduring reputation; they include Jacques Delille (1738–1813), for les Jardins (The Gardens), in 1782; and Évariste de Parny (1753–1814) for Élégies in 1784, who both contributed to the birth of romanticism and to the poetry of nature and nostalgia.

 The poet of the 18th century best-known today is André Chénier (1762–1794), who created an expressive style in his famous la Jeune Tarentine (The Young Tarentine) and la Jeune Captive (The Young Captive), both published only in 1819, long after his death during the Terror of the French Revolution.

 Fabre d'Églantine was known both for his songs, such as Il pleut, il pleut, bergère) (It's raining, shepherdess) and for his participation in the writing of the new French Republican Calendar created during the French Revolution.

+Charles Baudelaire's "flights of fancy" are analysed within this framework as the neoclassical equivalent of divine inspiration through muses, drug-induced rather than supernatural.
+In this sense, Les Fleurs du mal does not simply elevate the spirit but misplaces it in a "decorative fog" (brume décorative).
+As Prunefort observes, "Baudelaire only transcends the ordinary world to repaint instead of escape it".